javalent/fantasy-statblocks/CONTRIBUTING.md

 - Ensure that the issue title is clear and descriptive, accurately reflecting the suggestion being made.
 - Provide a detailed step-by-step description of the suggested enhancement, including as much relevant information as possible.
-- Clearly state the current behavior, and explain what behavior you expected to see instead and why.
-You may also wish to mention any alternatives that have been considered.
+- State the current behavior, and explain what behavior you expected to see instead and why.
+You may also wish to mention any alternatives that've been considered.
 - Consider including screenshots or animated GIFs to demonstrate the steps or highlight the relevant part of the project.
 Tools such as LiceCap (for macOS and Windows) or Silentcast and Byzanz (for Linux) may be helpful.
 (Note: this only applies if the project has a GUI.)
 - Explain how the suggested enhancement would benefit most Fantasy Statblocks users.
-You may also want to provide examples of other projects that have successfully implemented similar features for inspiration.
+You may also want to provide examples of other projects that've successfully implemented similar features for inspiration.

 ##### The current version of the Enhancement Template Issue is below:
 ```md